 What Are Some Common Causes of Tire Blowouts?

-So, whether you’ve got a motorhome, 5th wheel, truck camper, or travel trailer of any size, there are several things that can lead to one or more of your tires blowing out as you’re traveling down the highway.
+We’ve noted the most common cause of vehicle tire blowouts in general, but when you’re talking about RVs, there are other common contributing factors.
+So, whether you’ve got a motorhome, 5th wheel, truck camper, or travel trailer of any size, several factors can cause one or more of your tires to blow out while you’re traveling down the highway.
 It goes without saying that this is an experience we all hope to avoid.

-As we noted above, an underinflated tire can cause the tire to flex under the stress of driving, causing excessive heat to build up.
-With the additional weight of an RV compared to a car, this is an even more pronounced issue.
+Again, as with all vehicles, improper tire pressures are a significant cause of RV tire blowouts.
+As we noted above, underinflation can cause a tire to flex under the stress of driving, leading to excessive heat buildup.
+With the additional weight of an RV compared to a car, this issue becomes even more pronounced.

 Proper tire pressure is key to avoiding RV tire blowouts.
 Subscribers to our blog get FREE access to our eBook How To Inflate RV Tires Correctly, so if you’re not already a subscriber, sign up today!

+There are several things you can do to minimize the likelihood that you’ll have underinflated tires.
+First, check your tire pressures before you head out in your RV.
+You can’t just set and forget your tire pressures.
+They need to be correctly set and then maintained.
 Perhaps the easiest way to do this is with a tire pressure monitoring system.
 For much more information on this very important piece of RVing gear, see our post on RV TPMS (tire pressure monitoring system).
 We’ll explain what a TPMS is and why it’s so important to have and use one.

 Essentially, a TPMS does exactly what its name suggests — it monitors tire pressure.
 Many also monitor tire temperatures, allowing the system to alert you when tire pressure or temperature are high or low.
 Some systems are more elaborate than others, but they’re all designed to let you know when your tire pressures need immediate attention.